hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 $ gcc main.o sum.o sum_squares.o -o numbers
 ```

-This will create the a combined excutable file called "`numbers`" by linking the three object files.
+This will create the a combined executable file called "`numbers`" by linking the three object files.
 Try running the executable file and see what it does.

 # Makefiles